Project Springboard (SCOOP Related)

 We also hope for the best, but know not all the dinosaurs are created equal.

-we should get a great deal of info at the end of month from the CLR earnings presentation and CC. i did notice that CLR did not do a march update or attend the Howard Weil conference which they had done for several years. they had 45 wells waiting on completion so I expect a great deal of info.
-I would also not be surprised if they wait and get some additional information (from production) as to the optimun unit well density levels for each formation.
+We should get a great deal of info at the end of the month from the CLR earnings presentation and CC.
+I did notice that CLR did not do a March update or attend the Howard Weil conference which they had done for several years.
+They had 45 wells waiting on completion so I expect a great deal of info.
+I would also not be surprised if they wait and get some additional information (from production) as to the optimum unit well density levels for each formation.

-We continue to get better offers to lease, now $3000 ac with a 1/4 royalty as of last week.
+We continue to get better offers to lease, now $3,000 per acre with a 1/4 royalty as of last week.

 How about something like this in Grady County?